A Light Signalling Approach to Node Grouping for Massive MIMO IoT Networks: Numerical evaluation

 The third comparison algorithm, called \emph{power} partitioning, uses the entire channel matrix as input, rather than only the directional properties of the node channels, and thus is used as a comparison against the case where full channel information is obtained before partitioning.
-This is not feasible in practice.
+To the best of our knowledge, no existing methods from the literature take a similar approach to ours of avoiding the collection of CSI and instead using other properties.
+Collection of full CSI is not feasible in practice.
 This is firstly because it would require partitioning nodes after they have transmitted pilots in the coherence block in which they are to transmit, whereas in reality pilots can only be allocated to nodes after partitioning has been performed.
 Secondly, in an IoT scenario, the signalling cost for collecting channel information in order to perform partitioning is too high; our aim is to provide a partitioning strategy with low energy usage on the end devices.

 Power partitioning sorts the nodes according to the received power of their channels at the base station, and then groups those nodes with similar power levels.
 Similarly to clumped partitioning, this is done by assigning the $N = \frac{|\mathcal K|}{|\mathcal G|}$ nodes with the highest received power to the first group, the next $N$ highest power nodes to the next group, and so on.
+As for clumped partitioning, the computational complexity is $O(log(|\mathcal K|)$, as power partitioning works in a similar way.
+This does not include the complexity for collecting and processing the CSI in order to find the received power for each node, since this will depend on the specific implemention for downlink precoding and uplink combining.
 For MRC precoding, the interference scales with the interfering nodes' received power~\cite{marzetta2016fundamentals}.
 Power partitioning thus provides a reasonably fair partition in which nodes experience interference only from other nodes with similar received power.